-In addition to the SEC records, Trask is making Florida quarterback history with every game he has played in the 2020 season.
-Most notably, he is set to eclipse Danny Wuerffel’s single-season program record of 39 touchdowns from 1996.
+In addition to the SEC records, Trask made Florida quarterback history in the 2020 season.
+Most notably, he eclipsed Danny Wuerffel’s single-season program record of 39 touchdowns from 1996.
 The following season, Wuerffel was selected in the third round of the NFL draft by the New Orleans Saints.

 Kyle Trask’s skill set as an NFL draft prospect

 There are two notable differences between Joe Burrow and Kyle Trask when you evaluate them as NFL draft prospects.

 For as impressive as Trask has been throwing the ball in the 2020 season, he lacks the mobility and athletic ability that is almost a prerequisite for success in the modern-day NFL.
 He has enough mobility to manipulate the pocket and evade pressure, but that’s about as far as it goes.
 Trask isn’t going to escape the pocket and extend a play with his legs, and he isn’t going to provide you with a consistent dual-threat in the red zone either.

 Trask also lacks the deep ball arm strength of an elite NFL quarterback.
 The majority of his success at Florida comes from short and intermediate passes that give the wide receiver the opportunity to make yardage after the catch.
 If he is to be considered a future starting NFL quarterback, that will need to be his main area of improvement.

 There is a lot to like in Trask’s game, regardless of his limitations